The power of voice: podcasting tips from a journalist

 Whether starting out on your career path or looking to pursue a new direction, SAIT can help you earn the skills you need to make an impact in podcasting.
-Check out our Radio, Television and Broadcast News program.
+Check out our Journalism diploma program or Digital Audio Certificate of Achievement.

 Respect your audience’s time, including only the most interesting and impactful information.
 Plan out each episode prior to recording and put what you’ll say in writing.